Guillermo Stábile: International career

 Stábile made his debut for the Argentina national team at the age of 25, in his team's second match in the first ever FIFA World Cup held in 1930 in Uruguay.
 He did not play in Argentina's first match of the competition against France.

-His debut came in the following game against Mexico, because the first choice striker Roberto Cherro couldn't play due to an anxiety attack.
+His debut came in the following game against Mexico on July 19, 1930, because the first-choice striker Roberto Cherro couldn't play due to an anxiety attack.
 The game finished 6–3 to Argentina, with Stábile scoring a hat-trick on his debut.
-This was long thought to be the first World Cup hat-trick, until 76 years later on 10 November 2006 world football's governing body FIFA declared that Bert Patenaude had scored the first hat-trick two days prior to Stábile.
+Erroneously, this was long thought to be the first World Cup hat-trick, until 76 years later on 10 November 2006 world football's governing body FIFA confirmed that Bert Patenaude had scored the first World Cup hat-trick in the United States' 3–0 win over Paraguay on July 17, 1930, two days prior to Stábile.

 The final game of the group stages saw Argentina facing South American rivals Chile.
 They won the game 3–1 with Stábile scoring twice, meaning that Argentina had qualified for the semi-finals, against the United States.
 The South Americans breezed through, with a 6–1 victory; Stábile added two more goals to his account and securing Argentina a place in the finals.

 On 30 July 1930, the first ever World Cup final took place, between Argentina and Uruguay.
 At half time Argentina led 2–1, Stábile having scored the second goal.
 However, they went on to lose 4–2.

 Despite losing the final, Stábile made history, becoming the top scorer in the first ever FIFA World Cup, with his tally of 8 goals in 4 games.
 It turned out that he would never play for Argentina again, and thus he scored in every game he played for his country, with an average of two goals per match.